ABOUT US P.J.DUFFIN'S

 Grass-fed bison are raised in pastures and are never exposed to management practices which include feedlots or feedlot finishing.

-Intramuscular Fat
+Intramuscular Fat and Flavor

 The Tenderest Cuts